 He would be unable to afford them anyway.
 His per-pupil and capital budgets, both from the local council, have been cut by 50 per cent.
 The school's only direct means of funding is profit from a canteen that it runs for pupils and staff.
 But that has been halved, too, as people try to save by bringing in food from home.
 And he is unable to rely on central government either, with official textbooks arriving more than a term late.
 Teachers have had to rely on photocopies instead, but they have also had to be rationed.

 It would be easy to convince yourself that this is a society already in meltdown.
 A growing homelessness problem is impossible to ignore, with makeshift beds in front of a metro station in Athens' main tourist area.
-Wire-meshed police coaches full of officers in riot gear, with neatly stacked plastic shields, can be seen dotted around a capital decorated with anti neo-Nazi posters.
-Prime city-centre shop sites are empty, and restaurants offer EUR5 "crisis lunch" deals.
+Wire-meshed police coaches full of officers in riot gear, with neatly stacked plastic shields, can be seen dotted around a capital decorated with anti neo-Nazi posters - indeed, the right-wing extremist party Golden Dawn won 7 per cent of the vote and 21 seats in parliament in the recent 6 May elections.
+Prime city-centre shop sites are empty and restaurants offer EUR5 "crisis lunch" deals.
 Athenians tell you to watch your wallet, muttering that illegal immigration has got out of hand.
-On the night before I arrive, rioting football fans set fire to the 2004 Olympic stadium.

 Ministers have not done enough to protect education from austerity because the terms imposed by the troika have not allowed them to, he argues.
 He accuses the IMF of wanting to "squeeze our pay to the level of small Communist countries like Croatia for at least 10 years".

-As we sit in a small union office decorated with a few campaign posters, he outlines those views.
-It emerges that teachers have not just been fighting austerity but a series of specific education reforms.
+Teachers have not just been fighting austerity but a series of specific education reforms, he says.
 His union is bitterly opposed to a plan to base university admissions on exam results from each of the final three years of secondary school, which it believes will put too much pressure on teachers.

-Papachristos fears that collective decision making in schools is in danger, with too many powers going to heads, and that a proposed new performance pay system for all civil servants could lead to further financial "punishment" for good teachers, barred by strict quotas from reaching higher salary grades.
+Mr Papachristos fears that collective decision-making in schools is in danger, with too many powers going to heads, and that a proposed new performance-pay system for all civil servants could lead to further financial "punishment" for good teachers, barred by strict quotas from reaching higher salary grades.

-In any case, Papachristos says, the Parliament has already passed a law that says that for every five teachers retired only one can be hired.
+In any case, he says, the parliament has already passed a law that says that for every five teachers retired, only one can be hired.